awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-effective.md

 1. Sign in to the organization's master account\.
 **Note**
 When you are signed in to a member account, the procedure for viewing the effective policy is different\.
-When signed in to an account, you can view the effective tag policy in the context of evaluating compliance for the acount\.
+When signed in to an account, you can view the effective tag policy in the context of evaluating compliance for the account\.
 For more information, see [ Evaluating Compliance for an Account](https://docs.aws.amazon.com/ARG/latest/userguide/tag-policies-arg-finding-noncompliant-tags.html) in the *AWS Resource Groups User Guide\.*

 1. On the **Accounts** tab, choose the account\.